 - Zambia has only a 25% view of the Falls the eastern cataract.
 There is a reasonable network of paths and several viewpoints covering this small section.
-One of the advantages is that you can look right down the length of the Falls at Sunset and yet be close enough to the exit gate to get out quickly before they close them. - No true rainforest on this side as there are times of the year when the water flow is very low or has completely stopped. - At the height of the dry season the Zambian Section the eastern cataract dries up completely leaving just a rock face. - Prices for accommodation and activities are higher than Zimbabwe due to higher government taxes and levies. - Development on the banks of the Zambezi River upstream of Victoria Falls over the years has had less control than Zimbabwe and many farms and developments exist. - There are only two hotels close to the entrance of Victoria Falls, the Royal Livingstone Hotel and the Zambezi Sun.
-Residents at these two hotels are entitled to Free entrance to the Zambian section of the Falls via their own entrance gate.
-This is a huge advantage and a big money saver. - The town of Livingstone is situated about 10 kms from the entrance to the Falls, if you are staying in a Lodge or Hotel in Livingstone you will incur extra costs in getting to the various activities or to see the Falls. - Livingstone island tours are only available from the Zambian side, this is a highly recommended activity as you get to see the Falls from a completely different angle, right on the edge exactly where David Livingstone saw it for the first time. - Most of the popular activities can be done in either country, however Microlight flights, Devils swim and Livingstone Island tour can only be done in Zambia.
+One of the advantages is that you can look right down the length of the Falls at Sunset and yet be close enough to the exit gate to get out quickly before they close them. - No true rainforest on this side as there are times of the year when the water flow is very low or has completely stopped. - At the height of the dry season the Zambian Section the eastern cataract dries up completely leaving just a rock face. - Prices for accommodation and activities are higher than Zimbabwe due to higher government taxes and levies. - Development on the banks of the Zambezi River upstream of Victoria Falls over the years has had less control than Zimbabwe and many farms and developments exist. - Zambian visa entry fees are cheaper than Zimbabwe and fewer nationalities require them. - The town of Livingstone is situated about 10 kms from the entrance to the Falls, if you are staying in a Lodge or Hotel in Livingstone you will incur extra costs in getting to the various activities or to see the Falls.

+- Livingstone island tours are only available from the Zambian side, this is a highly recommended activity as you get to see the Falls from a completely different angle, right on the edge exactly where David Livingstone saw it for the first time. - Most of the popular activities can be done in either country, however Microlight flights, Devils swim and Livingstone Island tour can only be done in Zambia.
 Game viewing opportunities are better in Zimbabwe - Zambia has a hydroelectric station which draws water from the Zambezi River above Victoria Falls.
 At low water levels when this is switched on the eastern cataract can suddenly dry up.